Building Construction Courses

 Residential Building Systems

 Technical information pertaining to current building systems used in the residential construction industry.
 Integration of manufactured components, innovative and alternative foundation options, the modular housing industry, site built framing techniques using the latest in pre-engineered products, steel framing, and traditional log and post-beam construction.
 Practical examples and current information from sources such as the National Association of Home Builders emphasize awareness of all the various building systems available to builders today.
-3 Credits (3 Lecture) Corequisite(s): BCT310 or BCT308.
+3 Credits (3 Lecture) Corequisite(s): BCT308.

 Land and Property Development